thefunkjunky/gcloud-takehome/README.md

 Just about any language with a web framework will work here.
 There aren't any usage requirements that demand special features of any language in particular, so I opted for Python3, the language I'm most familiar with.
 It also has a long history of support on Google Cloud runtimes and client libraries, so it is reasonable to assume it has wide product and feature coverage.

 The downside to Python is that it is slower than other languages, and requires larger container runtime sizes due to its requirements for an OS.
-Golang would be a good choice, as it is not only fast and lightweight, but provides a good web framework and other libraries natively.
+Golang would be a good alternative choice, as it is not only fast and lightweight, but provides a good web framework and other libraries natively.
 But, I don't know it, and the benefits aren't worth the time spent trying to learn it here.

 ### App Infrastructure